-In addition, I can report that the Group did not have any regulatory breaches or complaints from our valued content providers during the period, and indeed to date, as we hold compliance and social responsibility to be high priority across the Group.
+In addition, I can report that the Group did not have any regulatory breaches or complaints from our valued content providers during the period, and indeed to date.
+We consider compliance and social responsibility to be important to the brand and company.